Background

 Why Your Mileage Matters for Insurance

-According to Aviva, insurers typically use mileage "bands" when calculating premiums.
-These bands tend to be tighter at lower mileages – so the difference between 3,000 and 5,000 miles might matter more than the difference between 15,000 and 20,000 miles.
-Each insurer has their own approach, which is why comparing quotes is so important.
+Insurers typically use mileage "bands" when calculating premiums.
+These bands tend to be tighter at lower mileages - so the difference between 3,000 and 5,000 miles might matter more than the difference between 15,000 and 20,000 miles.
+Each insurer has their own approach, which is why it pays to compare car insurance quotes from several providers.

 Getting Your Mileage Right